VCityTeam/UD-Imuv/README.md

 ```

 - **Windows**
-  - It seems not necessary to install imagemagick on windows.
+  - It seems not necessary to install imagemagick on Windows.
   - Download and install graphicsmagick from [graphicmagick-binaries](https://sourceforge.net/projects/graphicsmagick/files/graphicsmagick-binaries/) (IMUV has been reported to work with version 1.3.34-Q8)

 > ⚠️ TIP : allias `gm` doesn't work in powershell because it conflicts with the command Get-Member !!!!

-If at runtime the imuv server displayed images errors then you should check the installation of thoses binary dependencies.
+If at runtime the Imuv server displayed image errors then you should check the installation of those binary dependencies.

 ### Install Parse-Server and MongoDB (optionnal)